PLangHQ/plang/Documentation/blogs/Syncing.md

 ## Running the Code

-You can see a video of me running this code.
-You need to do it in a specific order because you need to set the public keys at the right time.
+You need to run in a specific order because you need to set the public keys at the right time.

 The UX is not so nice, but hey, this is just a simple demo.
 It’s also a console, and [GUI is still in its proof of concept phase](https://github.com/PLangHQ/plang/blob/main/Documentation/Todo_UI.md).

 ## Messaging

-The messaging is using the Nostr protocol to send messages.
+The messaging uses the [Nostr protocol](https://nostr.com/) to send messages.
 It is built into the Plang language.
 Having messaging built into the language is really powerful, as you can see.
-It also means that I am not creating a custom protocol or implementing some custom encryption.
+It also means that I am not creating a custom protocol or implementing custom encryption.

 The data is actually encrypted twice.
-The data that is sent using Nostr is encrypted on the computer before creating the Nostr message, then the Nostr library sends an encrypted message using the public key of the receiver.
+The data sent using Nostr is encrypted on the computer before creating the Nostr message, then the Nostr library sends an encrypted message using the public key of the receiver.

 ## Exporting Private Keys